Why am I Still Getting Texts from a Blocked Number

 Scams on the internet and unsolicited texts may both be reported to the Federal Trade Commission in the United States of America through the National Do Not Call Registry.

-Utilize an application that actively blocks text messages sent by spammers and fraudsters in order to provide an additional layer of protection against unwanted messages.
+Utilize an application that actively blocks text messages sent by spammers and fraudsters to provide an additional layer of protection against unwanted messages.

-These applications make use of vast databases that are kept up to date in order to automatically filter spam communications and text messages that are part of the fraud.
+These applications make use of vast databases that are kept up to date to automatically filter spam communications and text messages that are part of the fraud.

 The most effective text filters for Android do more than just prevent spam texts from being sent.
 They also contain capabilities such as the ability to silence incoming calls and recognize spam, both of which can serve as early warnings of potential fraud.